wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

   * vth:	Threshold voltage

 <h3>Library width, length, temperature limitation</h3>
 The transistor models within the library are restricted by width, length for the best simulation accuracy.
-The detials are avaliable wtihin the installation path of the library.
+The detials are avaliable wtihin documentation under installation path of the library.
 <h3>Sweep analysis </h3>
 Sweep analysis allows you to change one parameter/variable with limited values, like $V_{gs}$, and have the other parameter/variable(s) with higher precision, like  $V_{ds}$.
-It is a “for loop”, and can be represented as"
+It is a “for loop”, and can be represented as:

 <pre>
 For (vgs) from vgs1 to vgs5: